 We decided to go early since we also wanted to go to the Night Market that same night.
 On the way, we stopped at a temple on top of the hill, which was nice, but not as impressive as the temples in Bangkok or the White Temple in Chiang Rai.

 We got to the Night Safari in the afternoon and at that time it is like a regular zoo.
 After we had walked around the grounds, we went to the lion show.
 The lion show was intense.
 While there were no incidents, I was constantly worried the lions would go after the trainers.

 Who needs to hear the commentary anyway?
 Luckily, we sat by a nice lady that translated things for us.
 We also bought food (vegetable scraps mostly) so we could feed the animals, we had a giraffe stick his head inside the train, which was exciting and a little scary.

-After the safari we headed to the Night Market.
+After the safari, we headed to the Night Market.
 The Chiang Mai Night Market may not be as big as other night markets I have been to, but there was still plenty to buy.
-I really enjoy negotiating prices on things, so I was able to get some great deals on gifts (candles, dresses, jewelry) for friends and family.
+I enjoy negotiating prices on things, so I was able to get some great deals on gifts (candles, dresses, jewelry) for friends and family.

 Another popular thing to do while in Chiang Mai is to visit an elephant camp.
-Here you can ride the elephants, feed them, and even bathe them.
+Here you can interact with the elephants, feed them, and even bathe them.
 My friend and I decided that with the limited time we had we would go to the night safari as our animal adventure.
-Also, we didn’t really bring the right clothes as we probably would have gotten dirty.
+Also, we didn’t bring the right clothes as we probably would have gotten dirty.